NoorEldin-1/CHATME/README.md

 # 💬 CHATME

 **CHATME** is a modern, real-time chat platform that enables seamless communication with friends and connections.
-Add friends, create group chats, and enjoy smooth, instant messaging with a beautiful, responsive interface.
+Add friends, and enjoy smooth, instant messaging with a beautiful, responsive interface.

 ---